wallarm/gotestwaf/README.md

 ## Requirements

 * GoTestwaf supports all the popular operating systems (Linux, Windows, macOS), and can be built natively if [Go](https://golang.org/doc/install) is installed in the system.
+If you want to run GoTestWaf natively, make sure you have the Chrome web browser to be able to generate PDF reports.
+In case you don't have Chrome, you can create a report in HTML format.
 * If running GoTestWAF as the Docker container, please ensure you have [installed and configured Docker](https://docs.docker.com/get-docker/), and GoTestWAF and evaluated application security solution are connected to the same [Docker network](https://docs.docker.com/network/).
 * For GoTestWAF to be successfully started, please ensure the IP address of the machine running GoTestWAF is whitelisted